 Loans to go to medical school are almost always worth it.
 Doctors earn a substantial income and are able to repay their loans.
 If you’re taking out tens of thousands of dollars to become a teacher only earning $35,000 but in debt for twice that, it’s not a great idea.
 Does your degree guarantee you will have a good income and the ability to get a job and repay your loans?
 An expensive degree in a market that doesn’t pay well or hire often might be too risky.

 Student loans are never a great idea, but they’re always an option.
 It’s always better to work your way through college or seek scholarships or grant money before you turn to the help of student loans.
+Also if you’ve found yourself in serious debt after college then you probably should consolidate your private of federal student loans fast.
 Whether you go federal or private, your job is to repay those loans.
 When they amount to more than you can afford to repay, it becomes difficult to repay the amounts you owe.
 It’s up to you to find a way to make your money work for you, which is often looking for alternatives to student loans and their expensive and lengthy repayment options.

 Credit card debt is known to cause an enormous amount of havoc in a person’s life.
 Once several credit cards are maxed out, paying down the debt becomes difficult even when the interest rate is reasonable.
 Several cards with high interest rates are doubly difficult to pay down.
 Each and every month, money ends up going to pay interest.
 The principle amount ends up being barely touched.